Self-Care and Stress Relief For Parents

 - If possible, carve out quiet time for yourself in the morning before the kids are up and running.
 Whether it’s enjoying a cup of coffee in peace or taking a quick walk, having a morning ritual can make all the difference in setting the tone of the day.

 - Put pen to paper!
 Journaling is an incredibly therapeutic way to process your emotions, relieve stress and find your center in this “new normal.”
-Need help getting started?
-The Haven on the Lake team has you covered.

 - When you’re experiencing stress, 4-7-8 breathing is a great technique to help you drop back into your body, relieve anxiety and reset your nervous system.